Diabetes

 Should I stop insulin if I’m not eating?

-No. Keep basal going and use small corrections as needed.
+No. Always continue basal insulin; use corrections as needed.

 Can I exercise to bring glucose down?

-Not with positive ketones—exercise can worsen DKA risk.
+Not with positive ketones — this can worsen DKA.

 What if ketone strips aren’t available?